New Day, New Chapter

-Not everything has a happy ending, but that’s life.
+“Not everything has a happy ending, but that’s life.
 Just pick up the pieces and move on to the next chapter” – Unknown

-Something tragic happened here.
-A bridge was destroyed or a chasm opened up where there used to be solid ground.
+All kinds of stories and possibilities.
 Sounds like some relationships doesn’t it?
 You meet someone, get to know them.
 Start loving and trusting them.
 Years may go by with you both the best of friends.
 Maybe it is even a sibling or a parent.
 Something breaks down in the relationship and everything ends.
 It could be gradual or suddenly without warning.
 The father cuts off the child because the child isn’t doing what the father wants.
 The brother and sister get into an ugly fight, saying unspeakable things as only those who truly know us can.
 Years go by without them speaking to each other.
 Your best friend cheated with your spouse.
-All kinds of stories and possibilities.

-The moral of this story is that no matter how much we try, no matter how much we want it . . . some stories just don’t have a happy ending” – Jodi Picoult
+“The moral of this story is that no matter how much we try, no matter how much we want it . . . some stories just don’t have a happy ending” – Jodi Picoult

 Or this could be the job that you thought you were indispensable at.
 You worked long hours – days, nights and weekends spent away from your family.
 You poured your heart and soul and even your identity into the job and they fired you or laid you off, or the company shut its doors.
 No warning, no idea it was going to happen.
 You are devastated.
 You feel you are a failure.
 You feel like you were used up and then thrown out with the trash.